reserve-protocol/rsr-mainnet/README.md

 There are 3 roles in the new RSR:
 - Pauser: Can pause and unpause the ERC20 + ERC2612 functions.
 Intended to eventually be set to the zero address but kept longer than `owner`
-- Regent: Intra-tx role assigned temporarily in order to cast one-use spells.
+- Mage: Intra-tx role assigned temporarily in order to cast one-use spells.
 Never the sender of a tx.
 - Owner: Greatest access role.
 Intended to be set to the zero address at the time of the fork.

 ## Spells